Objects

 The new Operator

-The new operator is used to create an instance of, or instantiate, a class.
+The new operator is used to create an instance of (aka. instantiate) a class.

 This is how you would create an instance of class Animal using the constructor created in the previous lesson: